+Course roadmap Photography
-- Photos: Tips for journalists shooting photos: rookie mistakes, pros and cons | IJNet (3 pages) - Shooting Like a Photojournalist (4 pages)

-- Video: 10 Mobile Photography Hacks For Beginners (5:50) - Video: 7 Little-Known Tricks For Incredible iPhone Photography (10:13)
+- Do course readings (before class Tuesday - Photos: Tips for journalists shooting photos: rookie mistakes, pros and cons | IJNet (3 pages) - Shooting Like a Photojournalist (4 pages) - Listen to this audio - NPR ONE Listen Now: How to take better photos (3:13)Links to an external site. - Watch course videos - Video: 10 Mobile Photography Hacks For Beginners (5:50) - Video: 7 Little-Known Tricks For Incredible iPhone Photography (10:13)

-- Practice and Application (Wednesday with Barb Peneric) - In-Class Activity: The Photo Walk
+- Practice and Application (Tuesday with Barb Perenic)

+- In-Class Activity: The Photo Walk

-Module 3 Week 9 (Oct.
-20 & 22)
+- Assessment (due Thursday BEFORE class)

+- News & AP Style Challenge No. 7

+- Practice and Application (Thursday)

+- In-Class Assignment: Developing a breaking news plan

+Today, our activities, content and assignments will help you to be able to do the following:

+Understand the relationship between police and media.